kieranmillar/lem3edit/README.md

 * Install SDL2 and its SDL_ttf 2.0 addon.
 * Optionally, install [CMake](https://cmake.org/); alternatively,
     build manually (see further down).
-* If using a compiler other than Visual Studio, you may need to change the fs namespace definitions found throughout the source files.

 **With CMake,** start in lem3edit's root directory, then enter:
 ```